-As you address this question consider the following:
+As you address this question, consider the following:

-- The posted speed limits and actual speed, - The existing and future motorized and non-motorized traffic volume, - The widths for each facility, - The amount of physical separation from vehicular traffic - The adjacent land use, and - How the project is advancing a low(er) stress environment on each facility or a low stress network - What is the current stress level? (low, medium or high) - If the stress level is medium or high, is the project going beyond minimum design standards to maximize potential users of all ages and abilities? - B. Innovative Elements
+- The posted speed limits and actual speed; - The existing and future motorized and non-motorized traffic volume; - The widths for each facility; - The amount of physical separation from vehicular traffic; - The adjacent land use; and - How the project is advancing a low(er) stress environment on each facility or a low-stress network: - What is the current stress level? (low, medium or high) - If the stress level is medium or high, is the project going beyond minimum design standards to maximize comfort and potential users of all ages and abilities? - What features are included to promote low-stress, comfortable, and safe walking and/or biking conditions? - Does the project expand on or create a low-stress network? - B. Innovative Elements